ClintWinter/clintwinter.me/src/pages/laravel.md

 Hello Laravel hiring team! 👋

 I'm **Clint Winter**, a senior full-stack developer at [Givebutter](https://givebutter.com).
 I'm excited to be applying to your <u>_Senior Full-stack Engineer_</u> position.
-I have been a huge Laravel fan for a while now, so having the opportunity to join the core team means a lot to me.
+I have been a huge Laravel fan for a while now, so having the opportunity to present myself as an applicant means a lot to me.

 #### About Me

 * I'm totally **self-taught** and have been involved in PHP and, subsequently, Laravel going on 9 years now.
 * I currently work with a Laravel back-end and a React/TypeScript SPA front-end in my daily work.
-* I've been remote most of my career—there would be no adjustment for me to continue doing so.
+* I have worked remotely for most of my career.
 * I'm located in New Jersey, USA, so I'm in the EST/EDT timezone.
 * I use Neovim btw.
 (Shout-out to Jess Archer and her Laracasts course!)